VT-DISCO-LAB/About-the-Discovery-Lab.github/README.md

 # About-the-Discovery-Lab.github
-This page gives you an overview of the Discovery Lab - what the lab does? who can access? how can you get involved
+This page gives you an overview of the Discovery Lab - What is in the lab? what can you do? where can you go to learn more

-The Discovery Lab - https://xl.vt.edu/discovery-lab.html is Virginia Tech’s newest experiential learning space for student-led collaborative research, prototyping, and experimentation.
+The Discovery Lab is Virginia Tech’s newest experiential learning space for student-led collaborative research, prototyping, and experimentation - https://xl.vt.edu/discovery-lab.html.

 As a cornerstone for innovation on campus, the Discovery Lab is a one-of-a-kind environment outfitted with specialized instruments and equipment, where classroom knowledge meets hands-on exploration and industry-relevant skills.